 When it comes to having difficulty in the front rack position we always blame the little guy.
 We glare menacingly at this one particular part of our body and try to force it into uncomfortable positions.
 Which body part would this be?
 The wrist of course.
 Somehow our wrist has single handedly thwarted our efforts to get our elbows in and up, and set the bar upon our shoulders.
 In this blog we’re going to detail how to determine if your anger is misplaced and you should be looking at another joint.
-Once you’ve determined where your true culprit lies, our next blog (click here to skip straight to part 2) will help you tackle each area one by one.
-First let’s determine if our culprit might be the one we suspect, the wrist.
+Once you’ve determined where your true culprit lies, check out Front Rack Position Mobility to tackle each area one by one.
+First let’s determine what exactly is making your front rack position so difficult.

 Testing wrist extension fairly straight forward.
 The normal amount of extension you should have in your wrist is 60-75 degrees.
 These days you can google what an angle looks like then see if your hand matches up!

 Check Wrist extension for your front rack position

 If you fell short, the next blog will give you some tips on how to improve this.
 Otherwise, let’s move on to pronation at the forearm.
 Normal range of motion for pronation is 80 degrees.
 Follow along with the video to check yours.